uzer15/Oracle/Analytics Cloud (OAC)/Modern Dashboarding - Part 1.md

 #### OAC Version: September 2024
 ___
+### Dataset Details
+For this webinar, we used an XLSX file.
+We've included the file if want to follow along with the video.

+To start, download the xlsx file here.
+Once downloaded, log into your Oracle Analytics Cloud(OAC) instance.

+To start the import, simply drag the file onto the home page of OAC and the import process will start automatically!

+**Note:** *You must be a developer and have the appropriate permissions to upload files into your environment.*

+___
 ### Augmented Features
 For this intitial session, we briefly covered some of the native augemented features.